fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 As mentioned before, TypeScript code is not runnable by itself, but it first needs to be compiled into runnable JavaScript code.
 When TypeScript is compiled into JavaScript, the code becomes subject for type erasure.
 This means that type annotations, interfaces, type aliases, and other type system constructs are removed from the code and the result is pure ready-to-run JavaScript.

-In a production environment this need for compilation often means that you have to setup a "build step", where all TypeScript code is compiled into JavaScript in a separate folder, and the production enviroment then runs the code from that folder.
+In a production environment this need for compilation often means that you have to setup a "build step", where all TypeScript code is compiled into JavaScript in a separate folder, and the production environment then runs the code from that folder.
 In a development environment it is often more handy to take use of real-time compilation and auto-reloading, in order to be able to see the resulting changes faster.

 Let's start writing our first TypeScript-app.
 To keep things simple, let's start by using the npm package [ts-node](https://github.com/TypeStrong/ts-node), that compiles and executes the desired TypeScript file immediately, so that there is no need for the separate compilation step.